Published by Jeremy. Last Updated on March 20, 2023.

 Finally, we come to one of the region's most popular seasonal attractions- Kennywood!

-This historic, 120 year-old theme park opens for its 2018 season on April 28th for season pass holders and May 5th for the general public, and will be serving up rides for all ages, potato patch fries, and a whole lot of fun.
+This historic, 120+ year-old theme park opens for its 2023 season on April 22nd and will be serving up rides for all ages, potato patch fries, and a whole lot of fun.

 So whether you want to get out for a hike, settle a craving you've had all winter, hit the roller coasters at Kennywood, or simply get outside to appreciate Pittsburgh's gorgeous skyline, there is truly a lot to enjoy about the city in spring!